thiagosanches/low-profile-security-camera/README.md

 - ImageMagick installed on an Ubuntu 18.04 machine, you just need to run: `sudo apt-get install -y imagemagick`.

 ## Telegram integration
 This scripts uses an integration with Telegram, it sends the image A, B and the difference between them + a message with "Motion Detected!".
 Creating a bot on Telegram, it's pretty straightforward you can use the official BotFather.
-Once you created your bot, you need to replace the value `BOT_TOKEN_GOES_HERE` to whatever Telegram created for you!
+Once you created your bot, you need to replace the value `BOT_TOKEN_GOES_HERE` to whatever Telegram prepared for you!

 ## Installation
 ```